Arthritis and joint diseases, such as elbow and canine hip dysplasia, are common conditions in older dogs, especially large dog breeds.

 Certain supplements can also be added to a regular high-quality diet to boost your dog’s joint health.
-Glucosamine and chondroitin, and omega 3s can be found in many dog supplement products, which include chewy and crunchy treats, powders, and oils to add to your dog’s diet.
+Joint supplements for dogs and fish oil can be found in many dog supplement products.
+These may include chewy and crunchy treats, powders, and fish oils to add to your canine’s diet.

-Another interesting ingredient which can be used to supplement your hound’s diet is the green lipped mussel.
+Another interesting ingredient that can be used to supplement your hound’s diet is the green-lipped mussel.
 Consuming this mollusk has been shown in a peer-reviewed study to improve symptoms of arthritis in dogs, although they are not sure why this method works so well.

-Before feeding any of these dog foods for joint health, it is important to check with your vet to be sure that the diet you want to feed is going to be good for your dog.
+Before feeding any of these foods to support healthy joints and aid arthritis pain, it is important to check with your vet.
+You want to be sure that the diet you feed is going to be good for your dog.

 Furthermore, there are a few varieties of prescription dog food for certain issues, so ask your vet if one of these options might benefit your pup.